Everyone is a pedestrian at some point in the day, and despite our unique differences, we all have at least one thing in common.

 While we encourage all plaintiffs to take their time when choosing a lender, we understand time is often an issue.
 Don’t let your bills pile up unnecessarily.

-If you are over the age of 18, there are only a few factors that contribute to your qualification for funding:
+There are only a few factors that contribute to your qualification for funding:

 The maximum amount that funding companies are generally able to give, is 20% of the settlement amount.
-You will, however, want to bear in mind that taking the full 20% will cut into how much you take home and yes, the money will still be yours if you only use half of it.
+You will, however, want to bear in mind that taking the full 20% will cut into how much you take home, and yes, the money will still be yours if you only use half of it.

-When deciding how much of an advance to take, you’ll want to keep your actual needs in mind; remember,the repayment rate on $10,000 in funding will be higher than the repayment rate on $5,000 in funding.
+When deciding how much of an advance to take, you’ll want to keep your actual needs in mind; remember, the repayment rate on $10,000 in funding will be higher than the repayment rate on $5,000 in funding.

 Working closely with your lawyer can help you figure out how much of your settlement you can afford to lose in interest.